Menu

 English

-Our first unit of study is based on 'The Arrival' by Shaun Tan.
+Our unit of study is based on the novel 'Once' by Morris Gleitzman.
+Once is a historical fiction book written by Morris Gleitzman.
+It is the first book in a series that follows the life of a Jewish boy during World War II.
 Children will spend time predicting and discussing their initial responses to the book before making inferences whilst reading.
 By writing in role, and writing to entertain, our pupils will make choices about their writing, and should now be writing in the style of an author.
+The book encourages children to write about emotions and themes, such as hope, fear, and friendship.
+This helps them add depth to their own creative writing and make their stories more meaningful.
+Once is a powerful story that helps readers understand history through the experience of a child, making it both emotional and educational for Year 6 students.

 Children have been provided with a spelling list focused on Year 5 and 6 spelling patterns which will be included in their writing.
-While we no longer test, we do assess during spelling activities and through the application of spellings in children's writing.

 Our reading volunteer is David.
-He comes in on Thursday afternoons to help children improve their reading fluency.
+He comes in on Friday afternoons to help children improve their reading fluency.

 Maths